Visitor Visa UK - Apply with Support from Specialist Lawyers

 The documents you provide and eligibility criteria you must meet depend on your exact purpose; those coming to be clinical attachments must meet different requirements from those taking a PLAB test.

-Academic Visitor visa
+Academic Visitor Visa

 - Take part in a formal exchange arrangement